-(== / · · · · · · · · · · · · · · · · · · legal counsel.
+Table of Proposed Accountability Policies - July 12, 2023 2023 legal counsel.
 (6) Allow an applicant to The Construction RFP provides for an appeal of an adverse Board decision Appeal.
 Unless otherwise provided herein, it is the seek reconsideration of within 30 days policy of the VCBB to hear an appeal by a grant an adverse Board applicant of any adverse decision of the VCBB decision (including but not limited to the Board) at the next regularly scheduled meeting of the VCBB Board that is Change: Adoption of at least 30 days, but not more than 60 days, from the Appeal Policy Required date of such adverse decision.
 LFCUD: Reconsideration, not an appeal, is appropriate process; VCBB is not a quasi judicial body.

-No VCBB policy is required.
-These State contract provisions are incorporated into VCBB grants as required by law.
-In the event that the State Provisions conflict with federal grant requirements, the VCBB staff will seek guidance from the Attorney General and will advise the grantee and the VCBB Board in writing of any deviations from state protocols.
-Attachment B Section 9 for both SoVT and Maple imposes Administrative Bulletin 5 provisions with respect to Subgranting; Attachment C , Standard State Provisions for Contracts and Grants is included in all VCCB Grant Agreements.
-(8) Comply with Administrative Bulletins No. 5 (Grant Agreements) and 3.5 (Contracts) No policy required Completion Period.
-It is the policy of the VCBB that grants made under the Community Broadband Fund will be completed, including all requirements made for final payment and compliance with all federal and state grant requirements, within 24 months of the date of the grant unless the term of the grant is extended by decision of the VCBB Board for cause.
-Grant duration terms are reasonable and customary; RFP requires construction to be completed within 24 months (7) Ensure project completion within a reasonable period of time and consistent with applicable federal law and guidance Minor change - extension process
+provisions are incorporated into VCBB grants as required by law.
+In the event that the State Provisions conflict with federal grant requirements, the VCBB staff will seek guidance from the Attorney General and will advise the grantee and the VCBB Board in writing Bulletin 5 provisions with respect to Subgranting; Attachment C , Standard State Provisions for Contracts and Grants is included in all VCCB Grant Agreements.
+Administrative Bulletins No. 5 (Grant Agreements) and 3.5 (Contracts) No policy required grants made under the Community Broadband Fund will be completed, including all requirements made for final payment and compliance with all federal and state grant requirements, within 24 months of the date of the grant unless the term of the grant is extended by decision of the VCBB Board for cause. construction to be completed within 24 months (7) Ensure project completion within a reasonable period of time and consistent with applicable federal law and guidance Minor change - extension process

-2023 8086(h)(1) TO BE ADDED TO RFP/GRANT AGREEMENTS Potential Default, Notice and Recommendations.
-It is the Requires CUDs that policy of the VCBB to promptly provide written notice to Ф the Governor, the Treasurer and the Joint Fiscal 90 Committee upon receipt of such notice from a CUD, and to prepare recommendations and advice to ensure continued operability and potential transfer of title in VCBB the event that the potential default occurs and is not cured.
-The VCBB's policy is that in the event that such CUD becomes aware that default results in the transfer of title to the funded it is at risk of financial network assets, the VCBB will consider the transfer of insolvency or of defaulting title subject to its policies as if the CUD or grantee had on the payment of requested the transfer of title. principal and interest Sunset Provisions (and Policy Implementation - 8089(a) TBD: Requirement: plan for transferring its assets, liabilities, and legal and contractual obligations to another appropriate State entity.
+Accountability Policies - Jul y 12, 2023 8086(h)(1) TO BE ADDED TO RFP/GRANT AGREEMENTS Potential Default, Notice and Recommendations.
+It is the Requires CUDs that policy of the VCBB to promptly provide written notice to borrow funds for the the Governor, the Treasurer and the Joint Fiscal purposes of financing a Committee upon receipt of such notice from a CUD, and broadband project to to prepare recommendations and advice to ensure immediately provide continued operability and potential transfer of title in written notice to the VCBB 3 the event that the potential default occurs and is not Board in the event the cured.
+The VCBB's policy is that in the event that such CUD becomes aware that default results in the transfer of title to the funded it is at risk of financial network assets, the VCBB will consider the transfer of insolvency or of defaulting title subject to its policies as if the CUD or grantee had on the payment of requested the transfer of title. principal and interest Sunset Provisions (and P Sunset Provisions (and Policy Implementation - 8089(a) TBD: Requirement: plan f another appropriate Stat the continued existence of TBD : Requirement: plan for transferring its assets, liabilities, and legal and contractual obligations to another appropriate State entity.
 The Board may include in its report a recommendation regarding the continued existence of the Board beyond its statutory sunset date.
 This provision impacts who holds the right/obligation to oversee accountability and exercise contractual rights.
 LFCUD: CUDs have independent responsibilities that will survive.

-Implied Accountability of the VCBB for the Public Interest Grant Evaluation Priorities 8086(b)
+Grant Evaluation Priorities 8086(b) Implied Accountability of the VCBB for the Public Interest